Hurricane Dorian skirts U.S. Carolinas' coast with high winds and rain

 In North Carolina, an 85-year-old man fell off a ladder while barricading his home for Dorian, the governor said.

-Reporting by Nick Carey in Charleston, South Carolina, and Amanda Becker in Kill Devil Hills, North Carolina; Additional reporting by Jonathan Allen, Peter Szekely, Matt Lavietes and Scott DiSavino in New York and Rich McKay in Atlanta; Editing by Catherine Evans and Alison Williams
+Reporting by Nick Carey in Charleston, South Carolina, and Amanda Becker in Kill Devil Hills, North Carolina; Additional reporting by Jonathan Allen, Peter Szekely, Matt Lavietes and Scott DiSavino in New York and Rich McKay in Atlanta; Editing by Alison Williams and Chizu Nomiyama